AonkonSaha/Prescription-Generator/README.txt

 ---
 ## 🔍 Feature Details
+Prescription Create Page:
+-Complete all required fields to generate a new prescription efficiently

 Prescription List Page:
 - Initially fetches prescriptions for the current month in ascending order by date